chen7david/ts-express-base-project/README.md

 # ts-base-project

-This is a base typescript project with testing and linting preconfigured
+This is a typescript based project with testing and linting and docker pre-configured.

 ## Project Commands